 - Course Reserves – Use course reserve materials selected by your instructor.

-- Loanable Technology – Chromebooks, digicams, phone chargers, power strips, and cables are available for check out.
+- Loanable Technology – Chromebooks, digicams, phone chargers, power strips, noise cancelling earmuffs, and cables are available for check out.

 - Basic Research Assistance – Referrals are made to subject librarians for in-depth research needs.

 - 3-D Printer – Have your 3D design printed on the Mardigian Library's 3-D printer.

 The library houses other interesting and valuable collections: